-Although it is highly unrealistic, let us assume that the conjugated segment of the molecule is linear and treated with the particle in a one-dimensional box model as shown in figure 2.
-In this case, the length of the box can be approximated as L=1.40×n_C (in Å), where n_C is the number of carbon atoms in the conjugated segment.
+Although it is highly unrealistic, let us assume that the conjugated segment of the molecule is linear and can be modelled as the particle in a one-dimensional box as shown in figure 2.
+In this case, the length of the box can be approximated as $L = 1.40 \times n_C$ (in Å), where n_C is the number of carbon atoms in the conjugated segment.